Bentsen Goes Quayle Hunting

 The saddest part of the whole humiliating affair is that when the crowd finally calms down after going bananas for Bentsen, a deflated Quayle turns to Bentsen and whines, "That was really uncalled for, senator."
 You almost feel sorry for the guy.
 But then again, he got to be the vice president of the United States (with his own online information portal), while Lloyd Bentsen is only remembered as that old guy who ate Dan Quayle's soul on live TV.

-For lots more information on effective and/or offensive campaign ads and political controversies, explore the related links on the next page.
+For lots more information on effective and/or offensive campaign ads and political controversies, explore the related links below.